Why Holiday Traditions Are My Greatest Blessings

 And before y'all fight me about the recipe in the comments, I want to point out just how awesome it is that we, as a community, can even have such dialogue over epicurean tradition.
 Food is our lifeblood despite our varied backgrounds and upbringings.
 I'll throw a little more seasoning on this argument: baked macaroni and cheese, as we know it, has been attributed to James Hemings, enslaved by President Thomas Jefferson, who brought it to America from Paris in the 18th century.
 And here we are, centuries later, still building community around what we love.
 (If you're hungry for more, read this exploration of mac-and-cheese's roots in the Black-owned Tennessee Tribune).

 Maybe it's the beans, greens, potatoes, and tomatoes that bring your family together, or maybe it's the music.
 Honeyed, gospel-tinged stylings from iconoclasts like Sam Cooke and the aforementioned Temptations always warmed my home.
 Admittedly, growing up, it didn't occur to me that there was neither a Sinatra nor a Bing Crosby beneath our roof, as we often see in mainstream American Christmas films and TV shows.
 My parents grew up in the Jim Crow-era South.
-They were intrinsically motivated to embrace Black culture—which includes the top-tier Jackson Five version of Rudolf the Red-Nosed Reindeer—in a world set out to erase and eradicate.
+They were intrinsically motivated to embrace Black culture, which includes the top-tier Jackson Five version of Rudolf the Red-Nosed Reindeer in a world set out to erase and eradicate.
 That tradition, for them, was a sign of resilience and one I still keep up today.

 AdvertisementADVERTISEMENT

 Still, not everyone experiences the holidays as a season of joy.
 Loneliness and isolation are especially common during this time, with experts warning about the heightened risks of depression and anxiety.
 For Black Americans, these struggles can be compounded by economic challenges, systemic racism, and inequitable social circumstances, according to the National Institute on Minority Health and Health Disparities (NIMHD), and these risk factors can be exasperated during the holiday season.
+While I find traditions to be the balm for life's break-neck pace, I want to stress that regardless of how you spend this holiday season, I hope taking care of yourself remains the priority.

 “